|

 exhibited a pattern which could be defined as

-grizzle dilute red.
-In those specimens defined
+In other specimens defined

-as "cream" it is in fact a diluted red colour;
+as "cream" it is in fact a diluted red colour

 the lips, eyes and eyelids are very much less